aayushkr99/url-shortner-nest-js/README.md

 Scalable architecture to handle high volumes of requests with minimal latency.

+NOTE: Run the Docker compose file by command "docker-compose up -d" as it will start the Database container.

 User Authentication and Authorization:

 Implements secure user authentication and authorization.